pierreozoux/housescrap/README.md

 ToDo
 ====
+- handle collission
-- add favorit
+- add google-connect button
+- better "pop-up" to connect
+- in div visualisation
-- put houses data from my computer to the production database
+- about page to explain the project/ bio attitude
-- automatise house scrapping
+- better design of the form
 - automatise house cleaning in the database
-- put this 2 automations in Raspberry (in a daily task)
 - clean houses from user data_store